ADV TRIBE Explorer Series

 - Lunch on Day 3 (riders pay directly)

-- Food, packed bottled water, extra beverages, snacks, and personal orders purchased during the ride
+- Snacks, beverages, bottled water, and personal food orders purchased outside the listed included meals.

 - Post-Kalu Balu Dhaba return to home base